-Landslides triggered by heavy rain have buried homes in northeastern Afghanistan, with hundreds of people missing and feared dead.
+Landslides triggered by heavy rain have buried homes in northeastern Afghanistan, with as many as two-thousand people missing with many feared dead.

 National Disaster Management Authority chief Daim Kakar told VOA's Afghanistan Service on Friday that work is underway to rescue people in the Argo district of Badakhshan province.
-Nearly 300 homes have been buried in mud.
+Hundreds of homes have been buried in mud.

 Several hundred people have evacuated from the area for fear of additional landslides.

 Heavy rain is taking its toll on Afghanistan.
 Last week, floods killed at least 95 people in Jawzjan, Faryab, Sar-i-pul and Badghis provinces.

 This report contains additonal material provided by the Reuters news agency